bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 {{ MACROS___make_filename_template(datatypes=["ieeg"], suffixes=["channels"]) }}

 A channel represents one time series recorded with the recording system (for example, there can be a bipolar channel, recorded from two electrodes or contact points on the tissue).
 Although this information can often be extracted from the iEEG recording, listing it in a simple `.tsv` document makes it easy to browse or search (for example, searching for recordings with a sampling frequency of >=1000 Hz).
-Hence, the channels.tsv is RECOMMENDED.
+Hence, the `channels.tsv` file is RECOMMENDED.
 Channels SHOULD appear in the table in the same order they do in the iEEG data file.
-Any number of additional columns may be provided to provide additional information about the channels.
+Any number of additional columns MAY be provided to provide additional information about the channels.
 Note that electrode positions SHOULD NOT be added to this file but to `*_electrodes.tsv`.

-The columns of the Channels description table stored in `*_channels.tsv` are:
+The columns of the channels description table stored in `*_channels.tsv` are:

 MUST be present **in this specific order**: